This guide gives you the tools and insight you need to launch your own brand ambassador program, boost awareness of your company and drive sales.

 - Where are your ideal customers and prospects spending time online?

-3 tools to help you identify influencers
+3 tools to help you identify influencers for brand ambassadors

 ClearVoice Content Studio.
 The ClearVoice Content Studio lets marketers quickly and easily find influencers through a simple keyword search.
 Type in the topic to find influencers who may be perfect for your brand ambassador program.
 Simply click an influencer’s profile, and you have access to authorship stats, data on total shares of their content and links to specific posts.